Sigurd

+Sigurd's story is first attested on a series of carvings, including runestones from Sweden and stone crosses from the British Isles, dating from the 11th century.
+It is possible that he was inspired by one or more figures from the Frankish Merovingian dynasty, with Sigebert I being the most popular contender.
+Older scholarship sometimes connected him with Arminius, victor of the Battle of the Teutoburg Forest.
+He may also have a purely mythological origin.

 Richard Wagner used the legends about Sigurd/Siegfried in his operas Siegfried and Götterdämmerung.
 Wagner relied heavily on the Norse tradition in creating his version of Siegfried.
 His depiction of the hero has influenced many subsequent depictions.

-In the nineteenth and twentieth centuries, Siegfried became heavily associated with German nationalism.
+In the 19th and 20th centuries, Siegfried became heavily associated with German nationalism.

 The Thidrekssaga finishes its tale of Sigurd by saying:

 Etymology

 The names Sigurd and Siegfried do not share the same etymology.
 Both have the same first element, Proto-Germanic *sigi-, meaning victory.
 The second elements of the two names are different, however: in Siegfried, it is Proto-Germanic *-frið, meaning peace; in Sigurd, it is Proto-Germanic *-ward, meaning protection.
 Although they do not share the same second element, it is clear that surviving Scandinavian written sources held Siegfried to be the continental version of the name they called Sigurd.

 The normal form of Siegfried in Middle High German is Sîvrit or Sîfrit, with the *sigi- element contracted.
-This form of the name had been common even outside of heroic poetry since the ninth century, though the form Sigevrit is also attested, along with the Middle Dutch Zegevrijt.
+This form of the name had been common even outside of heroic poetry since the 9th century, though the form Sigevrit is also attested, along with the Middle Dutch Zegevrijt.
 In Early Modern German, the name develops to Seyfrid or Seufrid (spelled Sewfrid).
-The modern form Siegfried is not attested frequently until the seventeenth century, after which it becomes more common.
+The modern form Siegfried is not attested frequently until the 17th century, after which it becomes more common.
 In modern scholarship, the form Sigfrid is sometimes used.

 The Old Norse name Sigurðr is contracted from an original *Sigvǫrðr, which in turn derives from an older *Sigi-warðuR.
 The Danish form Sivard also derives from this form originally.
 Hermann Reichert notes that the form of the root -vǫrðr instead of -varðr is only found in the name Sigurd, with other personal names instead using the form -varðr; he suggests that the form -vǫrðr may have had religious significance, whereas -varðr was purely non-religious in meaning.